Eliphaz: Third Discourse

 35:13 Surely God will not hear vanity, neither will the Almighty regard it.
 35:14 Although thou sayest thou shalt not see him, yet judgment is before him; therefore trust thou in him.

-Job trusted in his wealth as a sign of his own righteousness and did not truly trust in God who gave and took away these physical things.
+Job trusted in his wealth as an indication of his own righteousness and did not truly trust in God who gave and took away these physical things.
 Sound familiar?
-Therefore God will take away the riches in which we trust to turn us back to him!
+Today’s called out put their trust in numbers and income as a [false] measure of their righteousness; therefore God will take away the riches in which we trust to turn us back to him!

 35:15 But now, because it is not so, he hath visited in his anger; yet he [Job and friends do not understand] knoweth it not in great extremity: 35:16 Therefore doth Job open his mouth in vain; he multiplieth words without knowledge.

-Job 36:1 Elihu also proceeded, and said, 36:2 Suffer me a little, and I will shew thee that I have yet to speak on God’s behalf.
+Job 36:1 Elihu also proceeded, and said, 36:2 Suffer [be patient and permit me to speak] me a little, and I will shew thee that I have yet to speak on God’s behalf.
 36:3 I will fetch my knowledge from afar [from God’s inspiration], and will ascribe righteousness to my Maker.

 36:4 For truly my words shall not be false: he that is perfect in knowledge [God] is with thee [teaching Job through affliction].